FrozenMetroid/pokeplatinum/README.md

 - If the player's lead Pokémon has the Ability Harvest, an additional Berry will be harvested when harvesting Berries in the overworld
 - Change your Pokémon's Poké Ball in Bebe's house in Hearthome City
 - Reset your Pokémon's EVs in the middle house of the Fight Area by talking to the man in the top right corner
+- The player immediately has the Running Shoes
+- Debug/testing code for nearly perfect wild encounters and perfect starters (see ``testing.h`` for the config to enable these features if you are modifying this repository)
 - A myriad of changes to the battle system, as documented below

 # Battle Changes